omotayoofere/DevOps-Projects/project-six/project6.md

 5. Checking for available disk partitions using -- `lvmdiskscan`

-6. Uisng `pvcreate` to mark each of 3 EBS volumes attached as physical volumes (PVs) to be used by LVM
+6. Using `pvcreate` to mark each of 3 EBS volumes attached as physical volumes (PVs) to be used by LVM
+    - `sudo pvcreate /dev/xvdf1`
+    - `sudo pvcreate /dev/xvdg1`
+    - `sudo pvcreate /dev/xvdh1`

 7. Adding EBS volumes to same volume groups using the *vgcreate** command as in -- `sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1`